nzdavidv/pages/pages/ESXi-laptop.md

 The Ubuntu people may throw shade at will... (or David)

 ## Boot the laptop machine from the USB drive
-Here is my booting my laptop from the USB drive.
+Here is my booting my laptop from the USB drive and installing ESXi Note..
+I installed to the same drive that I booted from (you can do that..).
-Note..
-I installed to the same drive that I booted from (you can do that..)
+I didn't take photos of all the screens because it's a logical installer with no real surprises.

 <kbd><img src= "https://raw.githubusercontent.com/nzdavidv/pages/refs/heads/main/images/esxi1.jpg" alt="esxi1" width="900px"></kbd>